-Now we present the performance of some MIMO-OFDM implementations with $n_t = n_r = 4$ assuming Jakes fading model, the channel estimation procedures in [7, 10] and the TU channel model considered in [7].
+Now we present the performance of some MIMO-OFDM implementations with $n_t = n_r = 4$ assuming the Jakes fading model, the channel estimation procedures in [7] and [10] and the TU channel model considered in [7].
 Our OFDM signals assume a channel bandwidth of 1.25 MHz, which is divided into 256 subchannels.
 Two subchannels at each end of the band are used as guard tones, with the other 252 tones used to transmit data.
-The symbol duration is taken to be 204.8 μ sec so the tones are orthogonal.
-A 20.2 μ sec guard interval is used to provide protection from intersymbol interference, making the block duration $T_f = 225 \mu$ sec.
+The symbol duration is taken to be 204.8 μ s so that the tones are orthogonal.
+A 20.2- μ s guard interval is used to provide protection from intersymbol interference, making the block duration $T_f = 225 \ \mu$ s.
 The subchannel symbol rate is $r_b = 4.44$ kbaud.
 The parameters are chosen to be the same as those used in [8] for comparison.

-First we consider the $n_g = 2$ MIMO-OFDM implementation proposed in [8] and illustrated in Figure 3.
-In this case, two antenna space-time codes are employed that use 16-states and QPSK modulation.
-Data is grouped into blocks of 500 information bits, called words, and since QPSK modulation is employed, these 500 bits can be sent using exactly 252 symbols to form an OFDM block.
+First we consider the $n_g = 2$ MIMO-OFDM implementation proposed in [8] and illustrated in Fig. 1.
+In this case, two antenna space-time codes are employed that use 16 states and QPSK modulation.
+Data is grouped into blocks of 500 information bits, called words.
+Each word is coded into 252 symbols to form an OFDM block.
 Since this system uses $n_g = 2$, it can transmit two of these data blocks (1000 bits total) in parallel.
 Each time slot consists of 10 OFDM blocks with the first block used for training and the following 9 blocks used for data transmission.
-This leads to a system capable of transmitting 4 Mbits/sec using 1.25 MHz of bandwidth, so the transmission efficiency is 3.2 bits/sec/Hz.
+This leads to a system capable of transmitting 4 Mbit/s using 1.25 MHz of bandwidth, so the transmission efficiency is 3.2 bit/s/Hz.

-In [8] an initial study of the system just outlined was provided.
+In [8], an initial study of the system just outlined was provided.
 Several interference cancellation approaches were described and performance was evaluated.
 Here we focus on the interference cancellation approach based on signal quality and we assume that the same interleaving used in [8] will be employed.
-In [8], the space-time code used was the two-antenna, 16state code given in Figure 5 of [3].
-The word error rate (WER) achieved using this code is given in Figure 2 for the case where the channel has a TU delay profile and for Doppler frequencies of 5, 40, 100, and 200 Hz.
-The other two curves in Figure 2 illustrate the performance improvement that can be obtained using the improved space-time codes given in [11, 12].
+In [8], the space-time code used was the two-antenna, 16-state code given in [3, Fig. 5].
+The word error rate (WER) achieved using this code is given in Fig. 2 for the case where the channel has a TU delay profile and for Doppler frequencies of 5, 40, 100, and 200 Hz.
+The other two curves in Fig. 2 illustrate the performance improvement that can be obtained using the improved space-time codes given in [11], [12].
 One of these codes was designed to be optimum for the quasi-static fading model in [3].
 The other code was designed to be optimum for the rapid fading model in [3].
-The new improved codes from [11, 12] are optimum codes based on the criterion given in [3].
-The improved codes produce roughly a 2 dB gain for the 5 Hz Doppler case (at WER= 10^{-1}).
-For larger Doppler frequencies, Figure 2 shows that the gain is even larger.
-The two optimum codes appear to give about the same performance.
-This is not unreasonable since the channel model in this case includes aspects of both the quasi-static and rapid models in [3].
-Also, these particular codes are known to be somewhat robust to mismatches in channel model.
+The new improved codes from [11], [12] are optimum codes based on the criterion given in [3].